 CSAC serves as a resource for counties, advocating for policies that strengthen disaster preparedness, response, and recovery.
-Through collaboration with federal, state, and local partners, CSAC provides a platform for counties to share best practices, navigate recovery challenges, and influence federal and state policy decisions..
+Through collaboration with federal, state, and local partners, CSAC provides a platform for counties to share best practices, navigate recovery challenges, and influence federal and state policy decisions.

-Statewide Webinar on Local Government Best Practices Following Natural Disasters In partnership with U.S. Senator Alex Padilla, CSAC hosted a webinar featuring experts from the Federal Emergency Management Agency (FEMA) Region IX, California Governor's Office of Emergency Services (CalOES), and the National Association of Counties.
+Statewide Webinar on Local Government Best Practices Following Natural Disasters In partnership with U.S. Senator Alex Padilla, CSAC hosted a webinar featuring experts from the Federal Emergency Management Agency (FEMA) Region IX, CalOES, and the National Association of Counties.
 The discussion focused on lessons learned and strategies for effective disaster response.